Graham A. Peck

 Pre-Civil War American History; Illinois History; Modern Japanese History; Historical Methods; Historical Documentary Filmmaking

 Abraham Lincoln is my nam[e]

 And with my pen I wrote the same

-and left it her for fools to read
+and left it here for fools to read

-A native of Oakland, California, and a devoted fan of the Oakland Athletics baseball team, Professor Peck graduated from California State University, Hayward in 1991 with a B.A. in history.
-He came to the Chicago metropolitan area in 1992 for graduate school, earning a Ph.D. at Northwestern University in American history in 2001.
-He then spent a year as a visiting professor of history at Rhodes College in Memphis before accepting a permanent position at Saint Xavier University in 2002.
-At Saint Xavier, he has taught a wide range of courses in American history, in addition to teaching modern Japanese history, and historical methods.
-He is excited to teach his first course on documentary filmmaking this year.
-He has also led an overhaul of the department's curriculum for history, history education, and social science education students, strengthening their training in research and writing.
+A native of Oakland, California, and a fan of the Oakland Athletics baseball team, Professor Peck graduated from California State University, Hayward in 1991 with a B.A. in history.
+After relocating to Evanston, Illinois, in 1992, he received his Ph.D. in American history from Northwestern University in 2001.
+He spent a year as a visiting professor of history at Rhodes College in Memphis before coming to Saint Xavier University in 2002.
+Professor Peck has taught a wide range of courses in history at Saint Xavier, including co-teaching an innovative six-credit hour dual enrollment historical documentary filmmaking course with Art and Design Associate Professor Nathan Peck in spring 2015.
+The student films made in that course can be viewed on the Library's Mercy Mission web page.

 Saint Xavier University Scholar Recognition Award, 2005-2006